bus710/edgex-on-raspberry-pi/30_install_edgex.md

 docker-compose-geneva-ui.yml
 docker-compose-portainer.yml

 # There are several compose files but don't need to use everything to launch for our purpose.
 First of all, ARM64 version should be used for RPI.
-Redis is the choice of DB because of license matter.
+Redis is the choice of DB because of MongoDB's license.
 Security is out of scope in this tutorial.
+With these criteria, we will use "docker-compose-geneva-redis-no-secty-arm64.yml".

+# Before launch, let's remove the device-virtual and device-rest block in the compose file.
+$ vi docker-compose-geneva-redis-no-secty-arm64.yml

-Running this commands takes some time depends on the network.
+# This command launches the stack but might take couple minutes depends on the network.
 $ docker-compose -f docker-compose-geneva-redis-no-secty-arm64.yml up -d
 ...
 Creating edgex-redis       ... done